Skip to main content

 Our project-based curriculum exposes you to business administration, facilities management, commercial real estate, and infrastructure to ensure you become a well-rounded graduate ready to excel in the world of construction.

-Wentworth’s construction management program provides students with the education and work experience to enter the construction profession as a productive team member with the potential to become an innovative problem solver and industry leader.
-You’ll be challenged and equipped to apply your expanding technical knowledge and organizational skills to solve contemporary construction problems, and to adapt to changes in society, technology and the profession.
+• Wentworth’s Construction Management program provides students with the education and work experience to enter the construction profession as productive team members with the potential to become innovative problem solvers and industry leaders.
+You’ll be challenged and equipped to apply your expanding technical knowledge and organizational skills to solve contemporary construction problems and to adapt to changes in society, technology, and the profession.

 Hands-on Collaborative Assignments

-You’ll build a foundation in creative problem solving by engaging in collaborative interdisciplinary projects that are both academic in nature and focused on industry needs
+You’ll build a foundation in creative problem solving by engaging in collaborative interdisciplinary projects that are both academic and focused on industry needs

 • Our long-standing program has an extensive network that includes regional industry connections and professional organizations.